-In the autumn of 2020, the Scottish National Gallery of Modern Art will host an exhibition unlike any that it has seen before.
-Instead of the masterpieces of twentieth century art often found within its walls, the galleries of Modern Two will be filled with genuine movie stars.
+From 2020 until February 2022, the Scottish National Gallery of Modern Art hosted an exhibition unlike any that it had seen before.
+Instead of the masterpieces of twentieth century art often found within its walls, the galleries of Modern Two was filled with genuine movie stars.
 Made of foam latex and rarely larger than a foot or so, these movie stars owe their existence to one man.
 They are all the creations of special effects titan and pioneering stop-motion animation master Ray Harryhausen.

 In films spanning five decades Harryhausen breathed life into his foam latex creations through the process of stop-motion animation.
 He set them among living actors to create fantastical creatures that enchanted and terrified audiences worldwide.
 His film credits include classics such as Jason and the Argonauts, with its uncanny sword-fighting skeletons and towering living statue Talos, and Clash of the Titans featuring Medusa, one of the most frightening and iconic monsters to slither across the flickering screen.